-If the permanent resident has overstayed his/her permitted time outside the U.S., it may be possible for the individual to apply for returning resident status.
+If the permanent resident has overstayed his/her permitted time outside the United States, it may be possible for the individual to apply for returning resident status.
 An application for returning resident status requires evidence of the applicant’s continuing, unbroken ties to the United States, evidence that their extended stay was truly beyond their control, and evidence that their intent was to always return to the United States.
 If the individual is not able to meet these criteria, a family member or employer can also file an immigrant visa petition with the U.S. Citizenship and Immigration Services (USCIS) on his/her behalf.

 The returning resident application is a two-step process.